Estimated read time : 7 minutes

 Stress and anxiety are on the rise for kids.
 Between social issues to grades to global and political crises, children can feel immense pressure to perform or to be more than who they are.

 Mindfulness is a powerful tool against stress and anxiety.
-The benefits of mindfulness begin immediately and last far beyond the practice session.
+The benefits of mindfulness in kids begin immediately and last far beyond the practice session.

 1. It lowers stress and anxiety